Things-N-Stuff/Turt/README.md

 	- The following commands can only be called by specific users, which are listed in the config file.
 		- It is recommended to only include the bot hoster and a few extremely trusted friends.
 	- `./t shutdown` shuts the bot down.
 Useful in case of an emergency and the bot hoster does not have physical access to the server the bost is hosted on.
 	- `./t restart` restarts the bot.
-Useful for applying updates or in case the bot starts acting up.
+Useful for applying updates.